 There will be several places in which religious ideas are fully in view.
 A little background in the Christian tradition would be helpful, but not mandatory.
 To be clear, religious ideas will be on the table for discussion, though religion is only one lens that will be employed.
-There is plenty of room for academic freedom - if you have religious identity, please know that you have full freedom to draw upon that as a resource.
-In fact, it it encouraged.
-But please do so, not merely by quoting a text, but by putting your own skillful reasoning to use in articulating your thoughts.
+There is plenty of room for a plurality of perspectives - and if you have religious identity, please know that you have full freedom to draw upon that as a resource.
+In fact, it is encouraged.
+But please do so, not merely by quoting a religious text, but by putting your own skillful reasoning to use in articulating your thoughts.
+Use your own religious imagination, rooted in your tradition.